Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Penta Medical

-For professional athletes nothing is more frightening or career damaging than an injury.
+For professional athletes, nothing is more frightening or career damaging than an injury.
 And Penta Medical wants to make those fears a thing of the past.
-The company has developed a wearable cold laser therapy system that purports to relieve muscle and joint pain, increase circulation and relieve muscle spasms all with a tap of a button on the smartphone.
+The company has developed a wearable cold laser therapy system that purports to relieve muscle and joint pain, increase circulation and relieve muscle spasms, all with a tap of a button on the smartphone.
 Indeed, Penta also tracks injury data, provides coaches and healthcare providers with visual representations and range of motion trends.

 Coaches can even track how their team compares with others in a league.
 It’s important to note that the company isn’t for athletes alone.
 People in the U.S. are already spending $6 billion and they’re the ideal market for Penta Medical’s smart hardware for chronic pain treatment and management.